Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Acknowledgements

 \section{Acknowledgements}

-We thank Archiki Prasad and Prateek Yadav for help with neural module faithfulness annotations, and David Wan for help with factuality evaluation.
+We thank the reviewers for their valuable feedback.
+We also thank Archiki Prasad and Prateek Yadav for their help with neural module faithfulness annotations, and David Wan for help with factuality evaluation.
 This work was supported by NSF-CAREER Award 1846185, NSF-AI Engage Institute DRL-2112635, Google Ph.D.
 Fellowship, and Bloomberg Data Science Ph.D.
 Fellowship.